JetBrains-Research/Lupa/lupa-core/README.md

 ## Other functions

-Also, this module contains some utilities, for example common functions for different PSI elements or utilities for open projects that are used in the `kolin-analysis-plugin` module.
+Also, this module contains some utilities, for example common functions for different PSI elements or utilities for open projects that are used in the `lupa-runner` module.